batistagroup/qflux/docs/qflux/Closed_Systems/AT_basepair.md

 ![AT-Propagation](../images/Part_I/Double-Well-Propagation.png){: width="800" }
 </figure>

+We again see excellent agreement between our grid-based simulation result and the result from the qubit formalism!

+## Visualizing Expectation Values

-And we can also look at the expectation value of the position as a function of time:
+Another useful quantity to visualize would be the expectation value of the position as a function of time:

 ```python
 from qflux.closed_systems.utils import calculate_expectation_values, convert_au_to_fs